GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p style="margin-left: 40px;"> <span style="font-size: 23px;"><b>Cosmic tensions</b></span> </p>

 <p style="line-height:26px; margin-left: -220px; margin-right: 220px;">
-Several cosmic tensions have emerged in recent years.
+With the increase in the number and accuracy of observations, discrepancies among cosmological parameters have emerged.
 Namely, local measurements of the Hubble constant H<sub style="font-size: 70%;">0</sub> yield values that are 5-6&sigma; higher than the &Lambda;CDM prediction calibrated onto Planck data.
 Similarly, weak lensing surveys have reported values of the lumpiness of matter (as quantified by S<sub style="font-size: 70%;">8</sub>) which are consistently lower, at the 2-3&sigma; level.
 For this reason, there has been a growing interest in exploring different extensions featuring non-trivial dark energy (DE) or dark matter (DM) properties, which could shed light on the mysterious dark sector and possibly explain these anomalies.
 </p>